neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 .. admonition:: Fun fact

-    There are axon-less neurons too where the signal is transmitted and received both by the dendrites.
+    There are axon-less neurons too, where the signal is transmitted and received both by the dendrites.

 1.5 Glial cells
 ******************

-Glial cells (or neuroglia) are non neuronal cells of the nervous system which provide structural support, nourishment and protection to the neurons.
+Glial cells (or neuroglia) are non-neuronal cells of the nervous system which provide structural support, nourishment and protection to the neurons.

 1.5.1 Difference between neurons and glial cells
 ====================================================